 Want to learn what the different Blood Resonance types in Bloodhunt do?
-It's possibly the most complex and novel system in Sharkmob's new vampiric Battle Royale, but it's important to understand, because the choice of mortals upon whom you feed will determine how your character grows in strength throughout a match.
+It's possibly the most complex and novel system in Sharkmob's new vampiric Battle Royale, which just launched in Version 1.0 after a successful early access period late last year.
+But it's important to understand, because the choice of mortals upon whom you feed will determine how your character grows in strength throughout a match.

 On this page: